What Is Insurance Bundling and How Do Multi-Policy Discounts Work?

 Allstate

-Allstate offers up to 25% off when you bundle home and auto.
-They also offer a unique "Claim RateGuard" feature that protects your rates after a first claim — particularly valuable when you have both policies with them.
+Allstate offers up to 25% off when you bundle home and auto online.
+They're also known for features that protect your rates after a first claim, which is particularly valuable when you have both policies with them.

 Progressive

 Progressive advertises that new customers who bundle save over 25% on average.
-They're also known for their comparison tools, which can help you evaluate whether their bundled rate truly beats the competition.
+They also offer the single-deductible feature for combined home-and-auto losses, plus comparison tools that can help you evaluate whether their bundled rate truly beats the competition.

 American Family

 Bundling isn't always the smartest financial move.
+According to a 2026 Kin survey, more than a third of U.S. homeowners (36%) aren't bundling, and many who do bundle could still find better deals elsewhere.
 Here's how to think through the decision:

 When Bundling Is the Right Call